 Conventional Energy Sources

-Coal provides ~50–55% of India's electricity.
+Coal provides ~75% of India's electricity generation (FY 2024-25; CREA data); note that coal's share of installed capacity has dropped below 50% for the first time as renewables expand rapidly.
 India is the world's 2nd largest coal consumer (after China).
 The government's coal dependence creates a climate contradiction: India's NDC commits to reduce carbon intensity, but coal remains essential for affordable baseload power.

-Petroleum: India imports ~85% of its crude oil needs (as of 2024–25).
+Petroleum: India imports ~88% of its crude oil needs (FY 2024-25; near all-time high; domestic output declining).
 This is a major macro-economic vulnerability — oil import bill fluctuates with global prices.
 India's strategic petroleum reserves (SPR) can last about 10–15 days of consumption.

 Natural Gas: ~7% of India's energy mix.
 Used in fertiliser production (urea), city gas distribution (CNG for vehicles), and power.
 Gas infrastructure (pipelines) still limited compared to other countries.